 The book is described by the publishers as a, ‘nonfiction picture book’.
 I really enjoyed the fact that this is a fiction book, with a sprinkling of nonfiction added in.
 These additions are clear, concise and pertinent to any potential cat owner.
 The inserts also serve as a signpost, to the more ‘technical’ aspects of the story.
 It works very together well.

 The illustrations, by Salvatore Rubbino, are refreshing, jaunty and well observed.
 What also struck me is that the family is dual-heritage and this was really lovely to see.

-This story is heart-warming and and would definitely be a great read-aloud in any KS1/lower KS2 classroom.
+This story is heart-warming and and would definitely be a great read-aloud for 5 – 8 year olds.
 It would bring a smile to faces and may even raise a laugh or two…or more!

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.